-- Hand Signals: One sketch has Lee as a sign language interpreter "helping" with the announcement of a new community centre, whose increasingly bizarre and distracting signals start getting on Ronni's nerves - specifically, he does chicken impersonations to represent different percentage, and he keeps accidentally slapping her when miming "big", "massive" and "far left of centre".
-Ronni ends up stumping him when she announces a special offer a the restaurant on opening night: 25% off half a chicken.
+- Hand Signals: One sketch has Lee as a sign language interpreter "helping" with the announcement of a new community centre, whose increasingly bizarre and distracting signals start getting on Ronni's nerves - specifically, he does chicken impersonations to represent different percentages, and he keeps accidentally slapping her when miming "big", "massive" and "far left of centre".
+Ronni ends up stumping him when she announces a special offer at the restaurant on opening night: 25% off half a chicken.

 - How Did That Get in There?: Parodied.
 A college professor is presenting a slideshow about bikinis, with pictures of women wearing them.
 He then advances to a picture of a building and, well, you know.